HolgerGrahn/Vrml/README.md

 Launching the Player

-Because drop of support for native plugins in Webbrowsers like Google Chrome, Microsoft Edge you would need to load url's in the BSContact Player->File Open Command.
+Because drop of support for native plugins in Webbrowsers like Google Chrome, Microsoft Edge, Firefox you would need to load url's in the BSContact Player->File Open Command.

 Microsoft Internet Explorer supported the hosting of the Active X compononent BSContactVmrl.ocx,